 Policy

-This policy outlines the Disability Inclusion Profile and surrounding process that is designed to help schools and families identify the strengths, needs, and educational adjustments schools can make for individual students.
-This policy applies to schools in Bayside Peninsula, Barwon, Loddon Campaspe, Mallee, Central Highlands, Outer Eastern Melbourne, Inner Gippsland, Ovens Murray, and Western Melbourne areas and 10 supported inclusion schools.
+This policy outlines the Disability Inclusion Profile (the profile) and surrounding process.
+The profile helps schools and families detail the strengths, functional needs, and educational adjustments schools are making for individual students.
+This policy applies to all Victorian government schools.

 Summary